joaojmendes/Copilot-for-M365-Plugins-Samples/samples/msgext-northwind-inventory-action-csharp/lab/Exercise 04 - Code tour.md

 ## Congratulations

-You have completed Exercise 4 and the Microsoft Copilot for Microsoft 365 Messaging Extensions plugin lab.
+You have completed Exercise 4 and the Microsoft 365 Copilot Messaging Extensions plugin lab.
 Thanks very much for doing these labs